Daniel Kraus Discusses Co-Writing George A. Romero’s Last Novel ‘The Living Dead’

 Now, you are about to release your new book, The Living Dead, which was half-written by horror legend George A. Romero before his death.
 How did you become involved?”

-Daniel Kraus: “He really wrote like a third of it.
+Daniel Kraus: “He wrote like a third of it.
 But in addition to that, he left notes on where he was going with some of it.
 With that, I’d say it’s closer to half.
-The short version of that is that his wife and manager – shortly after his death – were going through some of his unfinished projects and were trying to figure out what they were going to do with it.
-They knew of me and my books and that I’m a huge, huge student of Romero.
-They called me up, which was completely out of the blue, but Romero is my favorite artist really.
+The short version of that is that his wife and manager – shortly after his death – were going through some of his unfinished projects and trying to figure out what they would do with it.
+They knew of me and my books and that I’m a huge student of Romero.
+They called me up, which was completely out of the blue, but Romero is my favorite artist, really.
 It’s more than a dream come true.
 I didn’t even know that it was a possibility.”

 Horror Fuel: “In your own words, a description of what the novel is about?”

-Daniel Kraus: “It’s a giant book so it’s sort of hard to give a synopsis without talking about the characters.
-Essentially, it’s Romero’s final word on zombies from the man who created the modern concept of the zombie, fifty years after he made Night of the Living Dead.
-It follows several groups of people for fifteen years, starting the first day of the zombie apocalypse.
+Daniel Kraus: “It’s a giant book, so it’s sort of hard to give a synopsis without talking about the characters.
+It’s Romero’s final word on zombies from the man who created the modern concept of the zombie fifty years after he made Night of the Living Dead.
+It follows several groups of people for fifteen years, starting on the first day of the zombie apocalypse.
 It then covers the period that he made the movies.
 His movies cover about six years of zombified America.
 The Living Dead covers that time and picks up with the last of Romero’s movies.”

 Horror Fuel: “Awesome!
 The book is so thick.
-I love the cover, the way it looks like it’s aging and the paint is chipping away.”
+I love the cover; it looks like it’s aging, and the paint is chipping away.”

-Daniel Kraus: “The hardcover is going to be really thick and on it, some of those chips are going to be textured.”
+Daniel Kraus: “The hardcover is going to be thick, and some of those chips are going to be textured.”

 Horror Fuel: “I couldn’t even imagine.
 So, in The Living Dead, there are several groups that the book centers on.
 Why those characters?”

 Daniel Kraus: “That’s a great question.
 Why chose these entry points, especially during a global catastrophe, it could be anyone?
-So first of all, they are all centered in America.
-It was clear enough written by Romero to know that it would be specifically about America, which he’s always been a critic of.
+So, first of all, they are all centered in America.
+It was written clearly enough by Romero to know that it would be specifically about America, which he’s always criticized.
 All of the main characters were there in George’s manuscript.
-I can’t say for certain where those characters came from or why he chose them.
+I can’t say where those characters came from or why he chose them.
 I’m sure part of it was wanting a cross-section.
 We have leaders, those on the fringe of society, and everyone in between, all sorts.
 I don’t think he was interested in writing 200 characters, instead, he picked a handful on entry points for what he wanted to talk about.”

 Horror Fuel: “It’s great that it is set up that way.
 It keeps the reader invested. ”